bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 A cross-chain atomic swap is a type of crypto-currency exchange.
 Like trading dollars for pesos, it's a process in which two people can exchange one crypto-currency for another, but without trust or third-party moderation.
-We say the swaps are "atomic" because they must be [all-or-nothing.](https://en.wikipedia.org/wiki/Atomicity_(database_systems)
+We say the swaps are "atomic" because they must be <a href="https://en.wikipedia.org/wiki/Atomicity_(database_systems)">all-or-nothing.</a>
 To protect both users, there must be no scenario in which one person can control both coins at the same time.

 Atomic swaps can be executed on many blockchains, but not all.
 In this guide we'll